giantswarm/cert-manager-app/README.md

 The [migration script](files/migrate-v090-to-v200.sh) can be used to ensure that these are backed up.

 1: First cordon the Chart custom resource.
-This ensures that `chart-operator` doesn't try and replace the app until the following steps are complete.
+This ensures that `chart-operator` doesn't try and replace the App until the following steps are complete.

 ```bash
 kubectl -n giantswarm annotate chart cert-manager 'chart-operator.giantswarm.io/cordon-reason'='Update in progress'
 kubectl -n giantswarm annotate chart cert-manager 'chart-operator.giantswarm.io/cordon-until'='2020-07-20T16:00:00'
 ```

-Where the app is named `cert-manager` and `2020-07-20T16:00:00` is the date and time when reconcilliation of the Chart will be resumed.
+Where the App is named `cert-manager` and `2020-07-20T16:00:00` is the date and time when reconcilliation of the Chart will be resumed.
 Ensure you allow yourself enough time to complete the following steps.

 As an additional safety step, also scale down `chart-operator`: